-Counts of active well data in Table 12 demonstrates the whole region is exposed to active wells but the Permian County levels are significantly higher on average than in control county group (almost 16 times more total wells for an average house).
-Well densities are also shown to be highly variable around a home, with all median values in the table at zero, and standard deviations that are at least twice as large as the mean, in all comparisons.
+Counts of active well data in Table 12 demonstrate the whole region is exposed to active wells but the Permian counties counts are substantially higher on average than in control county group (almost 16 times more total wells per house on average).
+Well densities are also shown to be highly variable around a home, with the standard deviations at least twice as large as the mean, in all comparisons in Table 12.
+The medians for well counts are all zero which means that more than half of houses in the sample do not have any wells within 2 km.
 When there are active wells next to a home in the Permian, there tends to be a lot of them (i.e., more than a dozen).
-But active wells in the control counties are a rarity (averaging less than one within 2 km [1.24 miles] of a home).
-In relative terms, the average Permian home has 1.71 injection and disposal (INJ&DISP-2KM) wells, 12.94 O&G-2KM, and 14.65 total wells (ALLWELLS-2KM) within a radius of 2 km.
-In contrast, the control homes average 0.05 INJ&DISP-2KM wells, 0.88 O&G-2KM, and 0.93 ALLWELLS-2KM.
-It is important to note in our well data that O&G is being used generally here (we are not distinguishing conventional oil and gas wells, which constitute a supermajority of all wells).
+But active wells in the control counties are a rarity (averaging less than one within 2 km of a home).
+In relative terms, the average Permian home has 1.71 injection and disposal wells (INJ&DISP-2KM), 12.94 O&G wells (O&G-2KM), and 14.65 total wells (ALLWELLS-2KM) within a radius of 2 km.
+In contrast, the control homes average 0.05 INJ&DISP-2KM, 0.88 O&G-2KM, and 0.93 ALLWELLS-2KM.
+It is important to note in our well data that O&G is being used generally here (we are not distinguishing conventional oil and gas wells from unconventional oil and gas wells, which constitute a supermajority of all wells).

-Finally, since Table 12 is focused on density around homes, it doesn't provide the total volume of all active wells in the region (e.g., broken out by type, and by Permian versus the control counties group).
-For the 55 counties of the Permian Basin, with 81,741.6 square miles of land, we obtained 221,964 active wells (with 21,466 injection and disposal wells (9.68 percent) and 200,498 oil and gas wells (90.32 percent)), or 2.72 active well per square mile on average.
-In contrast, for the 18 control counties, with 27,762 square miles of land, we obtained 2,057 active wells (with 83 injection and disposal wells (4.04 percent) and 1,974 oil and gas wells (95.96 percent)), or 0.07 active wells per square mile on average.
+Finally, because Table 12 is focused on well density around homes, it does not provide the total volume of all active wells in the region (e.g., broken out by type, and by Permian versus the control counties group).
+For the 55 counties of the Permian Basin, with 81,742 square miles of land, we identified 221,964 active wells (with 21,466 injection and disposal wells (9.7%) and 200,498 oil and gas wells (90.3%)), or 2.72 active well per square mile, on average.
+In contrast, for the 18 control counties, with 27,762 square miles of land, we identified 2,057 active wells (with 83 injection and disposal wells (4.0%) and 1,974 oil and gas wells (96.0%)), or 0.07 active wells per square mile, on average.

 Regarding environmental variables, Table 13 captures seismic activity and air quality measures.
-To reiterate, the concern here with earthquakes is that UO&G and in particular disposal wells will be causing human-induced changes in seismic activity (Metz et al., 2017).
+The concern with earthquakes is that UO&G and in particular disposal wells will cause humaninduced changes in seismic activity (Metz et al., 2017).
 As noted by Metz et al. (2017, p.
 86): "Given consumer theory, and assuming households are mobile, one would expect that homes in 'high risk areas' (those that have witnessed more earthquakes) would be priced lower than equivalent homes in lower-risk areas."; i.e., seismic activity in a high-risk area is expected to be a negative externality.